scality/cloudserver/docs/USING_PUBLIC_CLOUDS.rst

 As stated in our `GETTING STARTED guide <../GETTING_STARTED/#location-configuration>`__, new data backends can be added by creating a region (also called location constraint) with the right endpoint and credentials.
-This section of the documentation shows you how to set up our currently supported public cloud backends:
+This section shows you how to set up the public cloud backends Scality currently
+supports:

 - `Amazon S3 <#aws-s3-as-a-data-backend>`__ ;
 - `Microsoft Azure <#microsoft-azure-as-a-data-backend>`__ .

-For each public cloud backend, you will have to edit your CloudServer :code:`locationConfig.json` and do a few setup steps on the applicable public cloud backend.
+For each public cloud backend, you must edit your CloudServer :code:`locationConfig.json` and perform a few setup steps.

-AWS S3 as a data backend
+AWS S3 as a Data Backend
 ------------------------

 From the AWS S3 Console (or any AWS S3 CLI tool)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Create a bucket where you will host your data for this new location constraint.
+Create a bucket to host data for this new location constraint.
-This bucket must have versioning enabled:
+This bucket must have versioning enabled.
+You can activate this option at

-- This is an option you may choose to activate at step 2 of Bucket Creation in
+step 2 of bucket creation in the Console.
-  the Console;
-- With AWS CLI, use :code:`put-bucket-versioning` from the :code:`s3api`
+- From the AWS CLI, use :code:`put-bucket-versioning` from the :code:`s3api`
   commands on your bucket of choice;
-- Using other tools, please refer to your tool's documentation.
+- From any other tool, see that tool's documentation.

-In this example, our bucket will be named ``zenkobucket`` and has versioning
+In the present example, our bucket is named ``zenkobucket`` and has versioning
 enabled.

-From the CloudServer repository
+From the CloudServer Repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 locationConfig.json
 ^^^^^^^^^^^^^^^^^^^

 Edit this file to add a new location constraint.
-This location constraint will contain the information for the AWS S3 bucket to which you will be writing your data whenever you create a CloudServer bucket in this location.
+This location constraint must contain the information for the AWS S3 bucket to which you will write your data when you create a CloudServer bucket in this location.

 There are a few configurable options here:
 - :code:`type` : set to :code:`aws_s3` to indicate this location constraint is
   writing data to AWS S3;
 - :code:`legacyAwsBehavior` : set to :code:`true` to indicate this region should
-  behave like AWS S3 :code:`us-east-1` region, set to :code:`false` to indicate this region should behave like any other AWS S3 region;
+  behave like AWS S3
+- :code:`us-east-1` : set to :code:`false` to indicate this region must behave like
+  any other AWS S3 region;
-- :code:`bucketName` : set to an *existing bucket* in your AWS S3 Account; this is the bucket in which your data will be stored for this location constraint;
+- :code:`bucketName` : set to an *existing bucket* in your AWS S3 account.
+This is the bucket in which your data will be stored for this location constraint;
 - :code:`awsEndpoint` : set to your bucket's endpoint, usually :code:`s3.amazonaws.com`;
-- :code:`bucketMatch` : set to :code:`true` if you want your object name to be the same in your local bucket and your AWS S3 bucket; set to :code:`false` if you want your object name to be of the form :code:`{{localBucketName}}/{{objectname}}` in your AWS S3 hosted bucket;
+- :code:`bucketMatch` : set to :code:`true` for your object name to be the
+  same in the local bucket and the AWS S3 bucket; set to :code:`false` for your object name to be of the form :code:`{{localBucketName}}/{{objectname}}` in the AWS S3 hosted bucket;
 - :code:`credentialsProfile` and :code:`credentials` are two ways to provide
-  your AWS S3 credentials for that bucket, *use only one of them* :
+  AWS S3 credentials for a bucket. *Use only one.* :

-  - :code:`credentialsProfile` : set to the profile name allowing you to access your AWS S3 bucket from your :code:`~/.aws/credentials` file;
+- :code:`credentialsProfile` : set to the profile name to allow access to the AWS S3 bucket from the :code:`~/.aws/credentials` file;
 - :code:`credentials` : set the two fields inside the object (:code:`accessKey`
   and :code:`secretKey`) to their respective values from your AWS credentials.

 .. code:: json